 How Can Veterans Earn a 100% Disability Rating & Maximum Compensation?

 If you sustained an injury or developed a medical condition following active duty or another type of military service, you may be eligible for VA disability benefits.
-However, you will need to meet certain qualifications to earn maximum compensation.
-This process starts with earning a 100 % VA disability rating for benefits.
+However, you will need to meet certain qualifications to earn maximum compensation from the Department of Veterans Affairs.
+This process starts with earning a 100% disability rating.

-There are many factors that go into a VA disability rating and full-time benefits, and the application process can be complicated.
-This guide will break down how veterans can earn a 100% disability rating and as many monetary benefits as possible.
+There are many factors that go into a VA disability rating and full-time benefits, and the application process for a VA claim can be complicated.
+This guide will break down how veterans can earn a 100% disability rating from the VA and as many monetary benefits as possible.
+In some instances, VA health care benefits are possible as well.

 How Can You Get 100% Disability Rating?

-Once an eligible veteran is granted service-connection for a disability, the next logical question is, “How much money will I receive?”
+Once an eligible veteran is granted service-connection for a disability due to the veterans service, the next logical question is, “How much money will I receive?”
 The amount of compensation benefits a veteran receives depends on the disability rating that the VA assigns.

 Disability ratings range from 10% to 100%.
 The idea behind these ratings is that the veteran should be compensated according to the impairment that the disability would cause to the average person’s ability to earn a living.
 This compensation generally comes as monthly payments.

 It can be tricky to earn a 100% disability rating when a veteran has more than one disability.
 Combining two or more disabilities is a complicated process in which 50% plus 50% does not equal 100% but, rather, 75%.
-In fact, the closer a veteran gets to a 100 % VA disability rating, the harder it seems to be to obtain this maximum benefit.
+In fact, the closer a veteran gets to a 100% disability rating, the harder it seems to be to obtain one.
 For example, once a veteran is rated 80% disabled, each additional 10% disability only adds 2% to his total rating rather than an additional 10%.
 (You can use our disability calculator to better understand these numbers.)

-Meeting the criteria for a 100 % VA disability benefits on the ratings schedule, or combining multiple disabilities to obtain a 100% rating, can be very difficult.
+Meeting the criteria for a 100% VA rating on the ratings schedule, or combining multiple disabilities to obtain a 100% rating, can be very difficult.
 Failure to meet those criteria, however, does not mean that a veteran is not totally disabled.
 For this reason, the VA regulations provide for an alternate route to a total disability rating—individual unemployability.

 When a service-connected disability, or disabilities, prevents a veteran from being able to secure and follow substantially gainful employment, he is entitled to a total disability rating based on individual unemployability (TDIU or IU).
 In determining whether a veteran qualifies for TDIU, the VA should consider not only whether a veteran is capable of getting a job but also whether he is capable of keeping a job.
 Any job that the veteran is able to secure and follow must also be a job which is “substantially gainful.”
 In other words, the job that the veteran is able to do must provide income which places the veteran above the poverty level.
 Just keep in mind that “substantially gainful employment” does not include working in a sheltered environment such as a veteran’s own family business or a sheltered workshop.